usask-arg/skretrieval/docs/source/concepts/state_vector.md

 (_state_vector)=
 # The State Vector
 The state vector is the set of atmsopheric parameters that we are trying to retrieve.
-In `usarm` the default behaviour is to define the state vector entirely through configuration options, however it is also possible to override this behaviour for more complicated applications.
+In `skretrieval` the default behaviour is to define the state vector entirely through configuration options, however it is also possible to override this behaviour for more complicated applications.

 ## Specifying the State Vector Through Configuration
-The main processing class, {py:class}`skretrieval.usarm.processing.USARMRetrieval`, takes in an argument `state_kwargs` which is responsible for defining the state vector.
+The main processing class, {py:class}`skretrieval.Retrieval`, takes in an argument `state_kwargs` which is responsible for defining the state vector.
 An example of this parameter is

 ```